DeploySentinel/Recorder/README.md

 # Features

-- Automatically capture clicks, keyboard inputs, window resizes, and scroll events.
+- 💻 Automatically capture clicks, keyboard inputs, window resizes, and scroll events.
-- Generate clean and commented scripts for both Playwright and Puppeteer.
+- 🤖 Generate clean and commented scripts for both Playwright and Puppeteer.
-- Preview recording progress and copy generated scripts mid-test to clipboard.
+- 📋 Preview recording progress and copy generated scripts mid-test to clipboard.
-- Generate selectors using `id` and `class` as well as other HTML properties (ex. `aria-label`, `alt`, `name`, `data-testid`)
+- 📛 Generate element selectors using `id` and `class` as well as other HTML properties (ex. `aria-label`, `alt`, `name`, `data-testid`)
-- Capture hover events via context menu option (right-click)
+- 🖱 Capture hover events via context menu option (right-click)
+- ✅ Assert/wait for specific text to be visible on the page
+- 📸 Generate full page screenshot events

 # Getting Started

 1. Download the Extension
 2. Visit the site you want to start recording from
-3. Click the extension icon and click "Record a New Test"
+3. Click the extension icon and click "Start Recording from Current Tab"
 4. Use the site as you would normally (click links, fill forms, etc.)

    - Right-click an element and select "Record hover over element" to record a hover event over an element.
+   - Highlight any text on the page, right-click and select "DeploySentinel Recorder" > "Assert/wait for selected text" to add a text-based assertion.

 5. Click "End Test" whenever you are done.
 You can copy the generated script via the recording overlay.
-6. Click the extension icon and select "View Last Test Steps & Code" to access the last recorded test any time afterwards.
+6. Click the extension icon and select "View Last Recording" to access the last recorded test any time afterwards.

-_Pro tip: To view captured steps or generated code mid-recording, click "See Prior Steps" in the recording overlay._
+_Pro tip: To view captured steps or generated code mid-recording, click "Show More" in the recording overlay._

 # Alternatives Comparison